 Easter Travel in Brazil

-In a secular approach to Holy Week, some Brazilians will rush to the beach and other popular vacation areas in Brazil to take advantage of the holiday and school breaks, which usually extend to the whole week.
+In a secular approach to Holy Week, some Brazilians will rush to the beach and other popular vacation areas in Brazil to take advantage of the holiday and school breaks, which usually extend to the whole week (in March or April).

 Add to that the great volume of people traveling to destinations famous for traditional Catholic rituals and folks just looking to be with family for the holiday, and you're in for busy roads and airports as well as fully booked hotels and crowds.
 Traditionally, hotels book Semana Santa in packages running from Holy Thursday to Easter Sunday.
 Unique celebrations of the season start with Carnival, marking the beginning of Lent and then continue through Easter Sunday.